How to Order

-Preserving your Carpet and
+Preserving your Carpet

-Reducing Airborne Particles
+and Reducing Airborne Particles

-General Carpet and Rug Care: Regular carpet cleaning
+General Carpet and Rug Care: Regular carpet

 every day, or when spills or tracked in soil occurs.

-boar bristle brush is preferred.
+the boar bristle brush is preferred.
 If the sweeper will

-vinyl rotor brush is a
+as dropped food, the washable vinyl rotor brush is a

 Improving the Efficiency of Your Carpet Sweeper:

 If the sweeper tends to miss fine lint or dust, try dampening the

-- After every use of the Carpet Sweeper,
+- After every use of the Carpet Sweeper, empty

-empty debris picked up
+debris picked up

 rotor, to remove string or hair, which could mat down and damage the

 bristles.
 If you lose your sweeper comb, you can use a pocket